webcityro/vocal_plasyer/README.md

 - `npm run build` - Build for production and package with Electron
 - `npm run preview` - Preview the built
 - `npm start` - Start the Electron app (requires built files)
-- `nom run dist` - Compile the application.
+- `npm run dist` - Compile the application.

 ## Compiling the application